 Need: To help low-income and rural community members access health information at their libraries.

-Intervention: C4CH trains Master of Library and Information Science students to become health information resources for underserved communities.
+Intervention: C4CH pilot-tested an interdisciplinary program of study designed to train Master of Library and Information Science students to become health information resources for underserved communities.

-Library and Information Science (MLIS) students at the
+Master of Library and Information Science (MLIS) students

-University of Missouri School of Information Science &
+at the University of Missouri School of Information

 Program coordinators recruited students from the Network